 PCI self-assessments can help you determine if your business is PCI compliant.
 Network security can be more difficult to understand, especially if you don’t have an in-house IT department.
 DataGuardian can be a particularly good fit for business owners that don’t have time to think about computer security.

 Not with Clearent?
 Many processors offer similar suites of security tools that can help you ensure safe transaction processing for your business and your customers.
 Check with your processor to find out what tools are available too you.
-First Data customers can check out the TransArmor security suite for similar features.
+First Data (now Fiserv) customers can check out the TransArmor security suite for similar features.

 How much does it cost?